dtomicevic/neo4jperf-guide/docs/write-speed.md

 ### Baches of transactions

-Neo4j store each transaction step in memory.
+Neo4j stores each transaction step in memory.
 If anything fails, it can roll back all the changes that caused the issue.
-This is primarily because of being an ACID-compliant database.
+This is primarily because it is an ACID-compliant database.
 The more transactions there are, they all store in the JVM memory heap, which can cause out-of-memory exceptions and crash the server.
 To avoid out-of-memory issues, try to use baches with `PERIODIC COMMIT` Cypher statement.
 Cypher statement will ensure that running the transaction contains a defined number of  Cypher statements.

 ```